PavolGrofcik/LystoX/README.md

 **Pavol Grofčík**

-*Do not copy anything from these page, you can have high similarity coefficient and fail during final examination!*
+*Please do not copy anything from these repositary, you can have high similarity coefficient and fail during final examination!*